pupil-labs/realtime-python-api/docs/methods/simple/remote-control.md

 A common requirement is to save [events](https://docs.pupil-labs.com/neon/data-collection/events/) with your recording.
 This is made possible using the [`device.send_event`][pupil_labs.realtime_api.simple.Device.send_event] method.
 By default, the Neon device receiving the event will assign a timestamp to it, using the time of arrival.
 Optionally, you can set a custom nanosecond timestamp for your event instead.
-We also show you how to measure the clock offset between the Neon device and client computer, which may be useful for synchronising third-party clocks with your Neon device.
+We also show you how to measure the time offset between the device and your computer, which may be useful for synchronising third-party clocks with your Neon device.

 === "Timestamped on Arrival (Host/Companion Device)"